ShawkiS/Brainia-Ethereum-Curriculum/README.md

  - Write an article about the most exciting thing you've learned and publish it on Medium (+1 Get a feedback from an interesting person in the space)
  - Build a POC of Blockchain (try to build it alone after some hours if it didn't work try [1](https://medium.com/@mycoralhealth/code-your-own-blockchain-in-less-than-200-lines-of-go-e296282bcffc), [2](http://adilmoujahid.com/posts/2018/03/intro-blockchain-bitcoin-python/) or [3](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46))

+## #2 Week:
+#### Objectives:

+ - Have an understanding of the basics of Bitcoin.
+ - Understand the basics of Blockchain Economics  and explore the minimalist and maximalist opinions.
+ - Understand the some of the Technical, Financial and policy challenges in the space.

+## #3 Week:
+#### Objectives:

+ - Get an introduction to Ethereum, Smart Contracts and DApps.
+ - Payments, Primary Markets, ICOs, Venture Capital and Post Trade.
+ -	Have an understanding of Payments Engineering.

+## #4 Week:
+#### Objectives:

+ - Learn how to use Git and Github, Find an exciting project for you to explore and submit a Pull-Request.
+ - Get an introduction to the open-source communities.
+ - Understand Permissioned Blockchain Systems
+ - Explore the different Blockchain use-cases

+# Part 2 -Protocols Engineering and Design:

+# Part 3 -Decentralized Finance (DeFi):

+# Part 4 -Advanced: